pymupdf/PyMuPDF-Utilities/examples/README.md

 At the moment the `examples` folder is being restructured by using a self-explanatory naming convention.

-Subfolders are named `<verb-object>`.
-The Python scripts are named `verb.py`.
+As a rule of thumb, subfolders are named `<action-object>` as if pointing out an action to be performed on an object, e.g. `attach-images`.
+Python scripts are then named `<action.py>`, e.g. `attach.py`.

 Input files and folders are provided in order to run the examples.
 Document files are distributed under [Creative Commons](https://creativecommons.org/licenses/) licenses while images are shared under the [Unsplash](https://unsplash.com/license) license.

 For further information please read the documentation section at the beginning of each script.